usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 4. ### Activity: Poll (5 minutes)

-* This is a quick knowledge check about ownership of source code
+* This is a quick knowledge check about ownership of source code.

 * **Purpose**: To quickly check your knowledge or opinions and use the results to guide the discussion.